fpgmaas/cookiecutter-poetry/README.md

 git push -u origin main
 ```

-Finally, install the environment with `make install`.
+Finally, install the environment and the pre-commit hooks with `make install`.

 You are now ready to start development on your project!
 The CI/CD
 pipeline will be triggered when you open a pull request, merge to main,